Lottery Leadership

 The West Virginia Lottery registered total gross sales of over

-for the fiscal year ending on June 30, 2023 nearly $283.8 million above projections.
-LVL revenues were at their highest ever at $493.6 million.
+for the fiscal year ending on June 30, 2025 nearly $93 million above projections and the second highest ever for the West Virginia Lottery.

 West Virginia Lottery proceeds have a direct impact on the quality of life of all West Virginians.
 The West Virginia Legislature uses lottery proceeds to help improve public education at every level from K through 12 to higher education through support of the School Building Authority, the West Virginia Department of Education, the Higher Education Policy Commission, education improvement bonds and the PROMISE Scholarship Program